Rayan Touzghar: Career

 Touzghar is a product of the youth academies of the French clubs Avignon, SC Orange, US Le Pontet, Marignane Gignac and Nîmes.
 In 2021, he transferred to Toulouse where he played for their reserves.
 In the summer of 2023, he moved to the reserves of Guingamp.
 On 2 February 2024, he signed a professional contract with the senior Guingamp team for 2 seasons where he made his first appearances in the Ligue 2.
 On 31 January 2025, he joined Concarneau on loan in the Championnat National.

 On 1 August 2025, Touzghar transferred to Pau FC in the Ligue 2 on a 2-year contract.

+On 17 July 2026, Touzghar signed a three-year contract, with an optional fourth year, with Belgian Pro League club Standard Liège.

 International career

 Born in France, both of Touzghar's parents are Moroccan.
 He made 2 appearances for the Morocco U20s in 2022.

 Personal life

 Touzghar is the younger half-brother of the professional footballer Yoann Touzghar.